nbgallery/nbgallery/README.md

 ### Installation

-You can run nbgallery on various platforms:
+You can install nbgallery on various platforms:

  * [Install from source on Linux or Mac Homebrew](https://github.com/nbgallery/nbgallery/blob/master/docs/installation.md)
  * [Run with docker](https://github.com/nbgallery/nbgallery/blob/master/docs/docker.md)

 ### Configuration

 Most configuration settings will should work out of the box, but there are a few things you'll need to set up.
-See our [configuration notes] for more detail.
+See our [configuration notes](https://github.com/nbgallery/nbgallery/blob/master/docs/configuration.md) for more detail.

 ### Running the server